hwelsters/wisdom-of-crowd-llm/README.md

 ## **Extracting answers**
 We extract all decimals from ChatGPT's entire response.
 For example, given the text `1 + 1 = 2`, the solution will be `[1, 2]`.
 Of course, this isn't 100% accurate.
 As such, this will only be an estimate of ChatGPT's performance.
 However, based on what we have seen of ChatGPT's responses, it is a fairly reasonable estimate.
 If there is a more accurate to do this programmatically, we are open to suggestions.

-## **Possible Gotchas**
-- ChatGPT's responses and the actual solution are all rounded to 3 decimals since ChatGPT likes to round irrational numbers.
-This could possibly create some problems.
-However, none have been observed so far but it is definitely possible.
-- In the experiment, we check the entire response for decimals and include it in the solution.
-If there is a more accurate to do this, I am open to suggestions.
-As such, one possible argument against this method is that the majority array might simply be larger and ChatGPT simply "casts a wider net" in which it may be lucky.
-In this experiment, we attempt to show that on average, the majority array is often similarly sized, if not smaller, than its individual sample solutions.

 # **Results**
 The important columns are:
 - `sample_[num]` - Results of the solutions from sample [num]